Design Process

 Quick floor plans can help get feedback early and takes little effort to revise.

-I will usually be working with gameplay programmers and artists to develop any special features for the level.
-Level event scripting can begin and systems are added as they come online.
-Cinematics are simulated and any special animations can be planned.
-During this process, an ongoing review is encouraged, and feedback is incorporated as needed.
+I will typically work with gameplay programmers and artists to develop special features for the level.
+Level event scripting can begin, and systems are added as they come online.
+Cinematics are simulated, and any special animations can be planned.
+During this process, an ongoing review is encouraged, and feedback is included as needed.

 Once approved, the level is set for testing.
-I will generally set up a test document, which allows others to quickly move through the levels as needed to test different aspects and verify game walkthrough.
+I will generally set up a test document, which allows others to quickly move through the levels as needed to test different aspects and verify the level walkthrough.

-A level grayed out in Sketchup can quickly be moved into the editor for testing.
+A level grayed out in a 3D application can quickly be moved into the editor for testing.